frankjlin16/pathfinding-visualizer/README.md

 ## How to use

-Before beginning, drag and drop the START and FINISH nodes to your desired location and create walls by selecting any UNVISITED nodes on the grid.<sup>1</sup> After, read about the different algorithms at the bottom of the page and decide which you want to use, then select its respective button to start visualizing.
+Before beginning, drag and drop the `START` and `FINISH` nodes to your desired location and create walls by selecting any `UNVISITED` nodes on the grid.<sup>1</sup> After, read about the different algorithms at the bottom of the page and decide which you want to use, then select its respective button to start visualizing.
 During use, refer to the node legend to interpret any given state.

-> 1. START/FINISH node transposition not supported on mobile devices.
+> 1.	`START`/`FINISH` node transposition not supported on mobile devices.

 ## Algorithms